 Recruitment is ongoing.
-The City employs four full-time in-house trainers who cover the entire training process.
-New recruits must have a year of driving experience.
+The City employs five full-time in-house lead bus drivers who cover the entire training process.
+New recruits must have three (3) years of driving experience.
 Regardless of experience, all drivers receive the same training curriculum following initial hire.
 Driver turnover tends to occur within part-time positions.
 There is little to no turnover among full-time drivers.